All Episodes

 It all comes down to Congress.

-So why is Dan moving the goalposts closer?
+So why is Dan moving the goalpost closer?

-Why did Malin suddenly dump eight new wondrous images of Cydonia on us?
+Why did Malin suddenly dump eight new wondrous images of Sidonia on us that he got from God knows where?

 Well, I was going to just make a general comment.

-He allowed that he would, too, and I wondered if we could get on the same manned mission, and I said, Make me a believer in conspiracy theories, because I predicted if he and I were on the same manned mission, it has a very low probability of returning successfully.
+And I said, well, that might make me a believer in conspiracy theories, because I predicted if he and I were on the same manned mission, it has a very low probability of returning successfully.

 Look where we are tonight.

-We have gone from where NASA absolutely claimed there was nothing there to where a major motion picture worth 120 clams, million clams, comes out and says, yes, guys, the whole MacGuffin's at Thedonia.
+We have gone from where NASA absolutely claimed there was nothing there to where a major motion picture worth 120 clams, million clams, comes out and says, yes, guys, the whole MacGuffins of Sidonia.

 That's the secret of the existence of the human species and all life on Earth.